 Interest rates charged on home loans are generally a lot lower than the rates you will pay for vehicle finance, credit cards and store accounts.
 So it makes financial sense to consolidate these debts into your home loan.
-But of course home loans are calculated over a much longer period than these other short-term loans, so it's imperative that you maintain the instalment you were making prior to moving the debt across to your home loan in order to pay it off over the same time period.
-If you pay the short-term loan balance off over the full life of the home loan - often 20 years or more - it will end up costing you a lot more in interest.
+But of course home loans are calculated over a much longer period than these other short-term loans.
+That's why it's important to keep the repayment time period the same by maintaining your monthly instalments prior to moving the debt across to your home loan.
+If you take the full life of the home loan - often 20 years or more - it will end up costing you a lot more in interest.

-BUILD UP A GOOD CREDIT HISTORY:
+BUILD UP A GOOD CREDIT HISTORY